sliepie/addon-nginx-proxy-manager/proxy-manager/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Ensure you are running the MariaDB add-on.
-This add-on is required to use the Nginx Proxy Manager add-on as it uses the database services provided.
 1. Search for the "Nginx Proxy Manager" add-on in the Supervisor add-on store and install it.
 1. Start the "Nginx Proxy Manager" add-on